soran-ghaderi/torchebm/docs/guides/training.md

 ## Tips for Successful Training

-1. **Start Simple**: Begin with a simple energy function and dataset, then increase complexity
+1. **Start Simple**: Begin with a simple model and dataset, then increase complexity
 2. **Monitor Energy Values**: Watch for energy collapse (very negative values) which indicates instability
 3. **Adjust Sampling Parameters**: Tune MCMC step size and noise scale for effective exploration
 4. **Use Persistent CD**: For complex distributions, persistent CD often yields better results